railcore/railcore.github.io/faq.md

 The vertical orientation of the carriage was to place the stiffest axis of the rail in line with the highest load.
 Since our accel is typically less than 1g, the lateral load will never reach the static vertical load, so it's the best way to provide appropriate stiffness.

+It has been noted that rails are 'intended' to be bolted to something.
+This is absolutely true; they're intended to be bolted to a registration edge.
+This is to assure straightness.
+In practice, most are very straight at the lengths we're talking about.
+It's an off-label use, no question, but seems to work very well.

+The good news is, you TOO can experiment with various spar solutions to see if it improves your results.

 ### Q: Why is that bit of PTFE there between the Extruder and the hot end?

 There are five reasons we designed the carriage the way it is.
 Here they are, ranked by how important I think they are.